math2001/piano/README.md

 Something which will eventually be able to play some music of its own.

+## Convention

+In tests, always print the actual result and then the expected one.
+I just couldn't chose, so I went with alphabetical order.

 ## TODO

 ### Use `beep.Buffer` when generating waves